frasermarlow/singer-getting-started/README.md

 Not only does this confirm your target is working as it should, it also gives you a way to manually play around the data.
 You can now see how tap output data in JSON gets written to a new .csv file by the target.
 So feel free to play around with that command and throw some other data at `target-csv` and see what results you get.

+If you don't care too much to know how this works, you can jump to the next heading "Configuring the tap".
+But for those of you who are interested, what we just did is write two separate lines to Standard output using the `printf` command.

+The first line provided `target-csv` with a record of the [SCHEMA](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#schema-message) (or instructions on how our data in the subsequent records will be structured).

+`{"type":"SCHEMA", "stream":"hello","key_properties":[],"schema":{"type":"object", "properties":{"value":{"type":"string"}}}}`

+and notice that in stdOut we mark the end of the line with `\n`

+We then provided tap-csv with a [RECORD](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#record-message) that follows the above-mentioned schema:

+`{"type":"RECORD","stream":"hello","schema":"hello","record":{"value":"world"}}`

+and again, finish the line with `\n`

+So we could continue to feed data to target-csv in this fashion with

+`{SCHEMA}\n{RECORD}\n{RECORD}\n{RECORD}...  `

+The only other type of message we use in Singer standard is [STATE](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#state-message) which tracks where the tap and target last left off so we can neatly pick up on our next run.

 #### Configuring the tap

 OK.
 We have a tap and a target installed.
 Now we need to configure the tap.
 Each tap can be a bit different, so you should visit the GitHub repo for the tap you're working with and read its README.md file.
 In our case the repo is at [https://github.com/singer-io/tap-autopilot](https://github.com/singer-io/tap-autopilot).
 You can find the links for other taps on the Singer website, or by googling "_singer-io tap-name_" – for example "[_singer-io tap-adwords_](https://www.google.com/search?q=singer-io+tap-adwords)."